freelancermahabubs/freelancermahabubs/README.md

 # MD.
 Mahabub Alom

 I am Digital Entrepreneur | Educator | Programming Enthusiast | Founder - Learn with Mahabub Hey, there 👋 I am MD.
 Mahabub Alom from Bangladesh.
 I'm a self-taught web developer who always passionate about expanding and broadening technical knowledge by learning new technologies.
 I am always eager to understand how and why of the technologies before deep diving into it.
-Currently, I am expanding my knowledge on JavaScript
+Currently, I am expanding my knowledge on JavaScript, Typescrit & Python

 ## About Me